Skip to main content

 Portrait of a student in the library

-Apply now for chemistry
+Apply now for Chemistry

 Unique degree programs and interdisciplinary research across disciplinary boundaries.
 Come and join us in Siegen.